 For this application, use a Transfer Switch that has Double Pole, Double Throw Contacts like in Samlex America, Inc. Transfer Switch Model No. STS-30.
-This type of Transfer Switch will be able to switch both the Hot and the Neutral and will ensure Neutral to Ground bond at a single point i.e. either at the inverter or at the Grid power supply panel:
+This type of Transfer Switch will be able to switch both the Hot and the Neutral and will prevent tripping of the GFCI due to Neutral to Ground bond in the Utility power (See Section 8.5.2.3):

-- Feed utility power and output power from the inverter to the two inputs of the Transfer Relay

-- Feed the output of the Transfer Switch to a Sub-Panel to feed AC loads requiring backup power - Do not bond (connect) the Neutral and the Ground in the Sub-Panel - When Utility power is available, the 2 poles of the Transfer Switch will connect the Hot and Neutral of the Utility power to the Hot and Neutral in the Sub-Panel.
+- Feed utility power and output power from the inverter to the two inputs of the Transfer Relay - Feed the output of the Transfer Switch to a Sub-Panel to feed AC loads requiring backup power - Do not bond (connect) the Neutral and the Ground in the Sub-Panel - When Utility power is available, the 2 poles of the Transfer Switch will connect the Hot and Neutral of the Utility power to the Hot and Neutral in the Sub-Panel.
 The Neutral of the Sub-Panel will be bonded to the Earth Ground through the Main Utility Supply Panel.
-As the Neutral of the inverter will be isolated from the Neutral of the utility power, the Neutral of the inverter output will not be bonded to the Earth Ground. - When the Utility power fails or is interrupted, the Hot and the Neutral of the inverter will be connected to the Hot and Neutral of the Sub-Panel.
-Neutral & Ground will be bonded inside the inverter.
+As the Neutral of the inverter will be isolated from the Neutral of the utility power, the Neutral of the GFCI output will not be bonded to the Earth Ground and the GFCI will not trip - When the Utility power fails or is interrupted, the Hot and the Neutral of the GFCI will be connected to the Hot and Neutral of the Sub-Panel.
+As the Neutral is not bonded to Earth Ground in the Sub-Panel, the GFCI in the inverter will not trip.
+Ground fault protection for the loads connected through the Sub-Panel will be provided by the GFCI on the inverter.